 Luc has published over 110 articles in the domain of provenance, Grid computing, distributed systems, agent-based systems, and distributed information management.
 His investigation covers the spectrum of software engineering: design, specification, proof of correctness, implementation, performance evaluation and application.
 See his citations in Google Scholar.

-Luc is a member of the IAM Group, the largest Computer Science research group in the School, with around 120 research staff.
-The activities of IAM include distributed and Grid computing, agent-based computing, distributed information management, knowledge and Web technologies, digital libraries, pervasive computing and networks.
+Luc is a member of the WAIS Group, the largest Computer Science research group in the School, with around 120 research staff.
+WAIS research activity focuses on socio-technical aspects of the Web and Internet.

 Two recent books authored by Luc.
 The first, co-authored with Paul Groth, is a hands-on introduction to PROV for practitioners; associated Web site: http://www.provbook.org/.
 The second is an extensive survey of the research literature for provenance on the Web.